maxmurdoch/flock/src/pages/index.md

       customerTypeDesc: You’re a recreational pilot if you fly your drone as a hobby.
       productCards:
         - productType: PAY-AS-YOU-FLY
-          buttonOneText: GET A QUOTE
+          buttonOneText: GET A PRICE
-          buttonTwoText: LEARN MORE
+          buttonTwoText: VIEW ALL FEATURES
           buttonOneUrl: https://flockcover.app.link/6IW6kTmgfP
           buttonTwoUrl: https://flockcover.com/insurance/recreational/
           fromPrice: £2.95